structure-ac/speakeasy-ruby-sdk/README.md

 * rails
 * sinatra

-However, the Speakeasy Ruby SDK depends only upon Rack, so other frameworks should work.
+The Speakeasy Ruby SDK depends only upon Rack, however, so other frameworks should work.

 ## Installation